Real Analysis: Sequences

 If the terms in a Cauchy sequence can get closer together within an arbitrary degree of precision, it stands to reason that they should converge to a single point.
 However, this is not always so.
 For example, take the sequence of rational numbers where the $n$th element in the sequence has the first $n$ digits of $\sqrt{2}.$ The sequence is a Cauchy sequence in both $\mathbb{R}$ and $\mathbb{Q},$ but it only converges in $\mathbb{R}.$

-The Cauchy Criterion for a metric space $(X, d)$ is the property that every Cauchy sequence in $X$ converges to a point in $X.$ A metric space that fulfills the Cauchy Criterion is said to be Cauchy complete, or simply complete.
-Notably, the real numbers are complete, and the rational numbers are not.
+The Cauchy Criterion for a metric space $(X, d)$ is the property that every Cauchy sequence in $X$ converges to a point in $X.$ A metric space that fulfills the Cauchy Criterion is said to be Cauchy complete.
+Notably, the real numbers are Cauchy complete, and the rational numbers are not.

 Topological Completeness and the Construction of $\mathbb{R}$

-It is not a coincidence that the term "complete" coincides with the one used to attribute the least upper bound property to $\mathbb{R}.$ The least upper bound property is in fact equivalent to the Cauchy Criterion for $\mathbb{R},$ as each property implies the other.
+As covered in the aforementioned section on Completeness, it is not a coincidence that the term "complete" coincides with the one used to attribute the least upper bound property to $\mathbb{R}.$ The least upper bound property is also equivalent to the Cauchy Criterion for $\mathbb{R},$ as each property implies the other.
 However, because metric spaces have no intrinsic notion of order, the least upper bound property cannot be used to generalize completeness.
 Cauchy sequences, though, are readily constructible for every metric space.
-This generalization of completeness to arbitrary metric spaces is covered in the Completeness section of Global Metric Topology.

 Problems